-What You Should Know About Bankruptcy and Divorce
+What You Should Know About Bankruptcy And Divorce

-The following are some important points to keep in mind as you are considering your debt relief options after, or in anticipation of, a divorce.
+The following are some important points to keep in mind as you are considering your debt relief options after, or in anticipation of, a divorce:

 - Under the Bankruptcy Code, child support and alimony obligations are not dischargeable in bankruptcy under any chapter.

-- If one spouse is ordered to pay a joint debt, such as a credit card, and subsequently files bankruptcy, the creditor has the right to come after the other spouse for payment.
+- If one spouse is ordered to pay a joint debt such as a credit card, and subsequently files bankruptcy, the creditor has the right to come after the other spouse for payment.
 The non-filing spouse can take legal action against the filing spouse, however, to enforce the original order.
-A Chapter 13 filing may solve this problem.
+A Chapter 13 bankruptcy filing may solve this problem.

 We can also advise you of the benefits and drawbacks associated with filing bankruptcy together if the divorce has not yet been finalized.
-It can often help to simplify the process of dividing the assets and debts and can leave both spouses in a stronger position post-divorce.
+It can often help to simplify the process of dividing marital debts and can leave both spouses in a stronger position post-divorce.
 If one spouse files for bankruptcy during a divorce proceeding, it can bring the divorce proceeding to a stop until the family court receives automatic stay relief from the bankruptcy court.

-Free Consultation With a Monmouth County Family Debt Attorney
+Free Consultation With A Monmouth County Family Debt Attorney

 With offices in Toms River and Neptune City, our New Jersey bankruptcy lawyer is prepared to help you with any bankruptcy-related matter.
 Evening and Saturday appointments are available.
 Call local: 732-988-1500 or fill out our contact form.